 5.5.
-JavaScript Array Ref Deobfuscator
+JavaScript array ref deobfuscator

 Our deobfuscator is a CLI program which can revert Array Ref obfuscation format of JS.
-This format is characteristic by global array in the beginning of the file containing all values and method names used in the original source code.
+This format is characterized by a global array in the beginning of the file containing all values and method names used in the original source code.
 Obfuscated code then uses references to this global array instead of literals and methods.
-This makes manual analysis of the code very time-consuming as production code can easily contain thousands of items in mentioned global obfuscated in this format.
-We have decided to share our deobfuscator with the professional community, it is published as FOSS and available from its repository16.
+This makes manual analysis of the code very time-consuming as production code can easily contain thousands of items in mentioned global obfuscation array.
+For example, UI layer of Bigscreen was obfuscated in this format.
+We shared our deobfuscator with the professional community, and published it as FOSS in our repository.

 5.6.
-SlimIt Library Fork
+SlimIt library fork

-The above mentioned deobfuscator and static analyzer need to be able to correctly parse JS source code and build corresponding Abstract Syntax Tree (AST).
+The abovementioned deobfuscator and static analyzer need to be able to correctly parse JS source code and build corresponding Abstract Syntax Tree (AST).
 Use of a context-aware parser is essential for both minimizing false positives of static analysis, and delivering correct deobfuscation.

-We decided to integrate the SlimIt library17.
+We decided to integrate the SlimIt library.
 It primarily offers a JS minifier, but also serves as a library with a JS parser.
-Unfortunately, SlimIt parser was missing some features that our tools needed.
-So we decided to create our fork18 and extend it with needed functionality.
-Original library is available under MIT license, our fork is also available under MIT license and we plan to suggest merging updates from our fork to the main repository.
+Unfortunately, the SlimIt parser was missing some features that our tools needed.
+So we decided to create our own fork and extend it with the needed functionality.
+The original library was available under MIT license, and our fork is also available under MIT license and we plan to suggest merging updates from our fork to the main repository.